-Guided by best practice, research, and evidence-based programming, which are embedded in the application design, one of the three sections below must be answered in the affirmative:
+Guided by best practice, research, and evidence-based programming, which are embedded in the application design, one of the three selections below must be answered in the affirmative.

 - 1. Is the applicant a current 21C grantee and is this proposal part of that initiative? - 2.
-If not a 21C site, do you affirm that you currently meet these baseline afterschool standards to support best practice, research, and evidence-based practices: - a.
+If not a 21C site, do you currently meet these baseline afterschool standards to support best practice, research, and evidence-based practices: - a.
 Vetted and appropriate leadership structure is applied to the program - b.
 High quality staffing is evident (school-based staff and/or licensed staff or equivalents) - c.
 Continuous improvement systems used (data and school-based processes) - d.
 Oversight team and accountability systems are in place - e.
 Full or substantial use of school or organization facilities - f.
 School/district/organization resources are applied - g.
-School and 21C afterschool safety standards will be met and maintained afterschool - h.
+School/organization and 21C afterschool safety standards will be met and maintained afterschool - h.
 Programming includes learning, movement and food options daily - i.
-Comprehensive centers with 100 days duration minimum is assured - 3.
-Continuous use of data in system using metrics (see a site collection sample). - 4.
-Full participation in technical assistance and professional development activities for leaders, generally not to exceed 5 days per year if available. - 5.
+Continuous use of data in system using metrics (see site collection sample) - j.
+Full participation in technical assistance and professional development activities for leaders, generally not to exceed 5 days per year if available. - 3.
 If you are not currently able to affirm the above, what steps are you taking to meet those baselines.